ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

 #### Long-Term Adaptation

 **Monthly Evolution**:
-- Deep dive into month's data
+- Deep dive into the month's data
 - Major pattern identification
 - Strategy effectiveness review
 - Adjust approach based on results

 **Quarterly Transformation**:
 - Compare to baseline from 3 months ago
-- Update goals and values if evolved
+- Update goals and values if they have evolved
 - Graduate to new growth edges
-- Share insights with community
+- Share insights with the community

 **Annual Milestone**:
 - Full journey retrospective
 - Transformation documentation
 - Wisdom synthesis
-- Becoming guide for others
+- Becoming a guide for others

 ### 4. Privacy-First Architecture